anproulx/school/content/en/project/abide-fmri/index.md

 ### Background

-Several studies have found lower functional connectivity in the default mode network in people with ASD (Anderson, 2014).
+Several studies have found functional connectivity profil in the default mode network in people with ASD (Anderson, 2014).
 Based on these findings, rs-fMRI data have been used to predict autism by training a classifier on the multi-site ABIDE data set (Nielsen et al., 2013).
 This project aims to replicate these findings.